ivanisidrowu/TvEnthusiast/README.md

 ## How to contribute

-Any contribution will be appreciated.
-If you want to contribute to this project, you can send pull request. :)
+Any contributions will be appreciated.
+If you want to contribute to this project, you can send pull request.

 If you discover an issue, please file it in issue section.
 Thanks.